 Collaborations and visiting: visiting researcher in many international research institute/universities.
 In particular, 2004-2008: permanent collaborator of the Center for Nonlinear Sciences (University of North Texas, USA).
 He is now collaborating with University of Pisa, Dept. of Physics and Dept. of Traslational Research.
-Since 2014: permanent collaboration with the Severo Ochoa center of excellence BCAM - Basque Center of Applied Mathematics (Bilbao, Spain), of which he is an External Scientific Member.
+Since 2014: permanent collaboration with the Severo Ochoa center of excellence BCAM - Basque Center of Applied Mathematics (Bilbao, Spain), of which it is an External Scientific Member.

-Teaching and tutoring: he has been assistant teacher for software laboratory, co-supervisor of five master theses and two three-years "batchelor" theses.
-He gave seminar lectures for undergraduate students at Pisa University on topics of complexity analysis and signal processing and a 20-hours course for the PhD course in Information Engineering (2021).
-He is nowadays supervisor of a undergraduate master student and of a PhD student in the field of neural network modeling and analysis.
+Teaching and tutoring: he has been assistant teacher for software laboratory, co-supervisor of 5 undergraduate "laurea" theses.
+He gave seminar lectures for undergraduate students at Pisa University on topics of complexity analysis and signal processing.

-Publications: he participated in more than 30 conferences and gave several talks; he also gave more tahn ten invited talks and seminars.
-He is principal author or co-author of more than 70 publications (66 Scopus indexed, 67 ISI indexed, 79 google indexed) and about 20 technical/project reports.
+Publications: he participated in more than 30 conferences and gave several talks, some of which by invitation.
+He is principal author or co-author of more than 70 publications (57 Scopus publications, 54 ISI publications) and about 20 technical/project reports.

-H-index: 23 (Google), 21 (Scopus), 19 (ISI-WOS)
+H-index: 20 (Google), 18 (Scopus), 17 (ISI-WOS)